standardebooks/manual/6-standard-ebooks-section-patterns.rst

 	-	If there is a translator, append :string:`.
 Translated by`, then the translator name.
 Multiple translators are handled in the same manner as multiple authors.

 	-	If there is an illustrator, append :string:`.
 Illustrated by`, then the illustrator name.
-Multiple illustrators are handled in the same manner as mutliple authors.
+Multiple illustrators are handled in the same manner as multiple authors.

 #.
 While the title string may contain periods, it never ends in a period.